 You will interview a working person about

-- the ethical issues that person encounters at work or sees others encounter
+- the ethical issues that person faces at work or sees others face

 - how those issues are resolved

-- whether your subject believes the issues are handled fairly for all concerned
+- whether your subject believes the issue was handled fairly for all concerned

 The interview description should be about one to two pages.
-Include an additional page showing how this issue relates to one of the lectures from this semester.
+Include an additional page showing how this issue relates to one of the topics from this semester.

-Your grade for the critical response paper will be determined by your demonstrated understanding of the concepts involved, the clarity of your arguments, and your attention to details of grammar and spelling.
+Your grades will be determined by your demonstrated understanding of the concepts involved, the clarity of your arguments, and your attention to details of grammar and spelling.